 His polystyrene composite, which incorporates nanomaterials such as silica aerogel or nanosheets, can be applied to existing insulation materials, which can then withstand 45 minutes of heat with minimal damage, compared to as little as 50 seconds without the coating.
 This time could be the difference between life and death.

 'For the first time I can translate my ideas from the lab to something that will benefit people in their everyday life.'

-With nationwide construction in Qatar ongoing in preparation for the FIFA World Cup 2022™, Dr Saoud's innovation could be applied to countless construction projects, making each and every one safer – and more sustainable.
+With nationwide construction in Qatar ongoing in preparation for the world's biggest sporting event, Dr Saoud's innovation could be applied to countless construction projects, making each and every one safer – and more sustainable.

 As a prominent scientist in the field of nanomaterials and nanotechnologies, he already had a well-formed concept by the time he heard about Challenge 22.
 The innovation award has, however, pushed his project forward dramatically: "It's accelerated it completely and enabled me to get the materials I need, the equipment I need and to hire people, because one person cannot do everything.
 I can now register new patents and publish new scientific papers."